kpobrien/Touchstone.jl/README.md

 Pkg.add(name="Touchstone",rev="main")
 ```

-If you get errors when running the examples, please try installing the latest version of Julia and updating to the latest version of Touchstone®.jl by running:
+If you get errors when running the examples, please try installing the latest version of Julia and updating to the latest version of Touchstone.jl by running:
 ```
 Pkg.update()
 ```